obnicholson/project1/README.md

 How to get a high review score on your Airbnb listing in Denver?

 1) How does the overall number of listings in an area/neighborhood affect a review score?
-(Heatmap?)
+(Heatmap?) --> Jazz

 2) Are there areas/neighborhoods that have a higher review score naturally?
-(Heatmap?)
+(Heatmap?) --> Tim

-3) Does the type of property affect a review score?
+3) Does the type of property affect a review score? --> Megan

-4) Does the number of ammenities available affect a review score?
+4) Does the number of ammenities available affect a review score? --> Olivia

 5) Does the listed information about the host affect the review score?
-(Jill score haha)
+(Jill score haha) --> Jacob